msinta/gitbook-app-catalog/README.md

 1. **In-space app submission form** — Right now adding a new app means creating a page, setting variables, assigning tags, and committing frontmatter.
 That's too much for a non-technical editor.
 A ContentKit form embedded in the space would let editors fill in the fields and hit submit, with the integration handling page creation, variables, and tags automatically via the API.
 No GitHub, no frontmatter, no code.
 2. **Resilient fallback with cached data** — If the API call fails at render time the block shows nothing.
 A better approach would be to cache the last successful response in GitBook's installation config and serve that as a fallback, so the catalog always has something to show even during an outage.
 3. **Sorting options** — Let readers sort by price, name, or newest.
-4. **Analytics** — Track which apps get clicked most and surface that data to space owners.

 ## Project structure